paulmoliva/Pol.js/README.md

 ```JavaScript
   presidentialPoll(state = 'national', format = 'html')
 ```
-Displays presidential polling as hmtl or json for the specified state.
+Displays presidential polling as html or json for the specified state.
 If no state is specified, displays national polling data.
 If no format is specified, renders HTML to
 ```html
 <div id "polls-root">
 ```